G-Node/nixpy/docs/source/tagging.rst

 .. figure:: ./images/2d_tag.png
    :alt: tagging in 2-D

-   Tagging works also in 2-D. In this case, position and extent must 2-element vectors (one entry for each dimension).
+   Tagging works also in 2-D. In this case, position and extent must be 2-element vectors (one entry for each dimension).

-Tagging multiple points in 1D
+Tagging multiple points in 1-D
 -----------------------------

 Often it is not a single point or region but a multitude of points that we want to note in a recorded signal.
 In the following situation a signal has been recorded and within this signal certain events, threshold crossings have been detected (figure below).